 Zion has a large and varied ecosystem.
 In addition, you could expect to see lizards, mule deer, and wild turkeys.
 Hopefully won’t run into some of the more dangerous animals, like mountain lions or rattlesnakes, on their vacations.

-When visiting Zion the activity we highly recommend is hiking, and there are plenty of opportunities.
-Of course, Zion offers hiking trails from beginners up to the most experienced hikers.
+When visiting Zion the activity we highly recommend taking advantage of the many hiking opportunities.
+Zion NP offers hiking trails for beginners up to the most experienced hikers.
 The trails through Zion offer unbelievable views of the canyon.

 We hiked along the Emerald Pools Trail and the Lower Emerald Pool Trail.
 Both of these are easy, level trails that offer amazing views of the mountains, and waterfalls.

-Zion is best known for its difficult trail Angels Landing.
-This is a 5-mile round trip hike with an elevation gain of almost 1,500 feet.
+Zion National Park is best known for its difficult trail Angels Landing.
+This is a 5-mile round-trip hike with an elevation gain of almost 1,500 feet.
 The trail is carved out of the rock formations making its way up to Angels Landing.
-At times all there is to hold onto are chains bolted in the rocks along the trail.

-All though we did not climb this trail it is certainly a bucket list-worthy hike for any hiker in Zion.
+All though we did not climb this trail it is certainly a bucket list-worthy hike for any advanced hiker visiting Zion